Gloucestershire Youth Choir (GYC)

 GYC Film Music Course!

-The Gloucestershire Youth Choir will be preparing some fantastic extracts from some of the best vocal film music scores including Lord of the Rings, Bond and Queen.
-The choir will be working alongside Gloucestershire Youth Orchestra and therefore have the opportunity for some collaborative pieces.
+The Gloucestershire Youth Choir will be preparing some fantastic extracts from some of the best vocal film music scores.
+The choir will be working alongside Gloucestershire Youth Orchestra and therefore have the opportunity for some collaborative pieces this year.
+The pieces that we explore will also help students to gain a better understanding of music which links to set works and wider listening areas of the 'Music for Stage and Screen' modules, which are currently on many GCSE and A Level Music courses.

-How do I sign up for the FILM COURSE?
+How do I sign up for the courses?

 Recommendations for membership are usually made by secondary school Heads of Music, singing teachers, choir leaders etc. - contact yours if you're interested and then ask them, and your parents/guardian, to email firstname.lastname@example.org